m-jahn/R-notebook-crispri-lib/README.md

 ### How to run the pipelines

 The pipelines collected in this repository are self-contained and executable.
 The code _and_ the documentation are part of one and the same R markdown document for each pipeline.
-The pipelines themselves can be downloaded and executed from the `pipeline` sub-folders.
-To simply view the rendered pipelines follow the links to the `*.html` reports under [Contents](#Contents).
+Pipelines can be downloaded and executed from the `pipeline` sub-folders.
+To simply view the rendered pipelines follow the links to the `*.html` reports at [Contents](#Contents).

 To download the repository on your local drive use `git clone` in a (linux) terminal: